bbauska/Coursera-Bootstrap/readme.md

 that is available to us, the link to the Chrome extension is provided in the assignment resources that follow the assignment description.

-After you complete your assignment, in case you\'re saving your changes to a Git Repository, please don\'t forget to commit the changes to your Git Repository with the Message Assignment One.
+After you complete your assignment, in case you&apos;re saving your changes to a Git Repository, please don&apos;t forget to commit the changes to your Git Repository with the Message Assignment One.

 <b>Assignment 1 Resources</b>